Anthropology

 Courses

-Most students complete their required coursework during the first two years.
-All coursework should be completed no later than the end of the third year.
+Most students complete their required coursework during the first two years with the exception of Research Design/Proposal Writing, which is taken in the fall term of the third year in social anthropology.
+All required coursework should be completed no later than the end of the third year.

 Each student’s program of study must receive the approval of their advisor(s) or, for first-year students, of their advisory committee.
-The Director of Graduate Studies, Program Director, or Department Chair may sign a plan of study when the advisor is absent.
+The director of graduate studies (DGS), program director, or department chair may sign a plan of study when the advisor is absent.

 Students must maintain an overall grade average of B+.